 In a number of nations, governments are beginning to provide financial incentives to farmers to install biogas plants in large numbers, and to do that in regions where the average farm size is small involves the construction of small AD plants.
-These biogas facilities will unfortunately be hampered by poorer financial viability and their biological stability will generally be less than for than larger plants.
+These biogas facilities will, unfortunately, be hampered by poorer financial viability and their biological stability will generally be less than for larger plants.

 In addition, many of these nations are hot countries and although heating of the digester tanks may be needed in winter, and is easily provided by using waste heat from the generator, cooling systems are less easily provided.
 If cooling was to be provided it would reduce plant efficiency by adding a substantial sacrificial load on the output of saleable electricity.

 Great Care Needed to Design Biogas Plants for Resilience Against High Summer Temperatures